awesto/django-shop/README.md

 ### Run the demo using Docker

-A faster alternative to run the "polymorphic" demo of **djangoSHOP** is to use a prepared Docker container available on the (Docker Hub)[https://hub.docker.com/r/jrief/myshop-sample/].
+A faster alternative to run the "polymorphic" demo of **djangoSHOP** is to use a prepared Docker container available on the [Docker Hub](https://hub.docker.com/r/jrief/myshop-sample/).
 If you have a running docker-machine, download and start the demo using:

 ```